airlab-tilburg/ai4robotics-workshop/index.md

 A recording of the full day of the Workshop is available at:
 [Youtube Link](https://www.youtube.com/watch?v=3NhOKsSWiOo)

+Photos of the event are also available at: [Photos](https://surfdrive.surf.nl/files/index.php/s/yAXGxNVoRwsOYHh)

 <div id="invited_speakers" />
 ## Invited Speakers